-5

-STOP

 Making assumptions about the kinds of programming students with disabilities need.

-START

 Prioritizing the voice and choice of students with disabilities.

-CONSIDER co-planning with the student (and their caregiver(s)) to learn the student's strengths and interests.
 CONSIDER observing how the students in your classroom learn best and incorporate it into lesson plans (e.g., send and receive with different body parts).

-00

-STOP Focusing on trying to "fix" or "improve" the START movements that students with disabilities enjoy.
-Embracing the ways students with disabilities move and center these movements in dames and activities.
-6 STOP 1 KU Labeling accommodations as "easier," or presenting them as a "lesser" version of a skill or activity.
-START 1111111 Teaching variations on activities to all students.
+Focusing on trying to "fix" or "improve" the movements that students with disabilities enjoy.

+Embracing the ways students with disabilities move and center these movements in games and activities.

 CONSIDER providing various instructional, environmental and assessment accommodations to support individual learning goals.

+Labeling accommodations as "easier," or presenting them as a "lesser" version of a skill or activity.

+Teaching variations on activities to all students.

 CONSIDER encouraging students to choose the movements that feel best for their body/abilities.

+Prioritizing competitive sports in PE.

 Including games where everyone can participate and where skills like teamwork and cooperation are valued.

-START 5 CONSIDER planning activities that highlight students' interests, expertise and abilities to foster a lifelong love of physical activity.
-STOP LIK Making separate activities the only options available for students with disabilities.
-START Including students with disabilities in all programs, events and activities, and incorporate disability-centered programming.
+CONSIDER planning activities that highlight students' interests, expertise and abilities to foster a lifelong love of physical activity.

+Making separate activities the only options available for students with disabilities.

+Including students with disabilities in all programs, events and activities, and incorporate disability-centered programming.

 CONSIDER engaging local subject matter experts, community organizations, and students with disabilities when planning programs, events and activities.

-STOP Thinking you need to have all the answers about assessment and evaluation for students with disabilities.
+Thinking you need to have all the answers about assessment and evaluation for students with disabilities.

-CONSIDER working with professionals and

-about asset-based approaches.